openstack-archive/kloudbuster/doc/source/installation.rst

 .. note::

-    If your OpenStack Glance is able to access the Internet, and you don't need to access the KloudBuster Web UI from the pre-built image, you can skip this section and you are done with the installation.
+    If your OpenStack Glance is able to access the Internet and you only use the CLI to launch KloudBuster, you can skip this section (KloudBuster CLI will request Glance to download the image from the OpenStack App Catalog when it is not present in Glance).

 In the cloud under test, KloudBuster needs one "universal" test VM image (referred to as "KloudBuster image") that contains the necessary test software.